nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         Steps 1a1-1a2 are repeated until data entered is in a valid format.

-        Use case resumes from step 2.
+        Use case resumes at step 2.

 **Use case: Delete a garment**